alumina-lang/alumina/docs/lang_guide.md

 println!("{}", x.first_element()); // 1
 ```

-## `when` types and expressions
+## Reflection and specialization

+Alumina has a rich compile-time reflection system that can be used to inspect the types and values at compile time and generate specialized code based on that information.
+The most common use case is to generate code for different types based on the type parameter of a generic function.

 `when` expressions (static `if`) can be used to conditionally compile code that based on a condition that is constant at compile time.
 Unlike `#[cfg(...)]` attributes which are evaluated very early in the compilation process, `when` expressions run at monomorphization time, which means that the type information is already available.

-Unlike `if` expressions, the non-taken branch is not monomorphized, so it can contain code that would not otherwise compile.
+Unlike `if` expressions, the non-taken branch is not monomorphized, so it can contain code that would not otherwise type check.
 The most common usage is as a means of generic specialization (different behavior based on the generic parameter).

 ```rust
 use std::typing::{is_same, is_unsigned, is_pointer, is_zero_sized};